Historical marine data

 Hopkins Marine Station (HMS) is the marine laboratory for Stanford University.
 The station is located two-hours south of the main Stanford campus on the western coast of California.
 With one of the oldest marine laboratories in the United States, the library at HMS houses an extensive collection of historical marine data in the form of ship manifests, logs, fieldbooks, academic papers (including student papers), and other analog materials.

 The process of digitizing and publishing HMS data will take time.
 The library budget is allocated annually and does not include funds for digitization or to hire new staff for the project.
-Human resources are also limited to the Head Librarian (who has a PhD in Oceanography), a Library Assistant with an MS in Library and Information Science, an undergraduate work-study student who is paid for 10 hours per week, and two local retirees who volunteer at the library twice weekly in four-hour blocks.
+Human resources are limited to the Head Librarian (who has a PhD in Oceanography), a Library Assistant with a MS in Library and Information Science, an undergraduate work-study student who is paid for 10 hours per week, and two local retirees who volunteer at the library twice weekly in four-hour blocks.

 The Librarian and Assistant already possess a large-format scanner and the necessary software to scan the library’s wide variety of documents, including materials with bindings.
 Together, they have determined that digitization should begin with the work of one of HMS’ best known collectors, Willis G. Hewatt.
 They have also developed a preliminary workflow for the job: